 Put options are the inverse of call options.
-Call options give you the right to sell a certain amount of shares at a specific price over a particular period of time.
+Put options give you the right to sell a certain amount of shares at a specific price over a particular period of time.
 Think of a put as physically putting something out for sale.

 Think of put options as shorting in the stock market: you are biased towards the market moving lower – you want it to drop.
 There is a lot more to know about options so make sure to check out this definitive options guide!